Jubayer925/Random-Color/README.md

 # Random-Color
-An simple iOS application that show a random color .
+A simple iOS application that show random colors .